Lobsta seems like an indulgent treat, however this juicy seafood stretches along way when served as a Lobster Cobb Salad with Thyme Vinaigrette.

-During these last few days of summer the temperatures are climbing here in southern California.
-Seafood always seems to be a pleasant meal to enjoy with it is really hot outside because it doesn’t bulk you up like other heavy proteins.
-Lobster is available everywhere this summer and the prices are relatively low – that is for lobster.
+Seafood always seems to be a pleasant meal to enjoy when it’s really hot outside because it doesn’t feel so heavy like other proteins.
+Lobster is available everywhere right now and the prices are relatively lower, for lobster anyway.
 Preparing lobster sometimes seems like a daunting task, but really it is quite simple.
 A quick boil in a large pot for a few minutes and it’s cooked.
 Removing the succulent meat is not so bad either, especially if you have a seafood cracker, a good knife or kitchen shears.

 Fresh lobster meat is so juicy and tender and the flavors are reminiscent of the sea.
 I prefer to dice up the meat and lay it upon a bed of greens with a little grilled corn, heirloom tomatoes and a bit of blue cheese for the best Lobster Cobb Salad you have ever tasted.

-The vinaigrette is a simple mix of pantry ingredients, but with a little fresh thyme minced in to create an aromatic infusion that pairs nicely with the salad.
+The vinaigrette is a simple mix of pantry ingredients, but with a little fresh thyme minced into it to create an aromatic infusion that pairs nicely with the salad.
 This definitely makes a nice meal for any day of the week, but especially when it is hot outside.
-I like to enjoy my Lobster Cobb Salad with a good glass of Rose’.
+I like to enjoy my salad with a good glass of Rose’.

 1 1/2 pound fresh lobster, or 1 cup cooked lobster meat